voluongtam/voluongtam/README.md

 - 🔭 I have two years experiences at Data and follow to : [Become a Data Science!][course]!
 - 🌱 I’m currently learning more every day!
 - 👯 I’m looking to collaborate with other projects
-- 🥅 2021 Goals: Contribute more - get
+- 🥅 2021 Goals: Contribute more
 - ⚡ Fun fact: I love reading book

 ### Spotify Playing   🎧